What are the two styles of sidemount BCD design?

-Over recent years, a plethora of new sidemount BCDs has been released onto the diving market.
+Over recent years, a plethora of new sidemount BCDs have been released onto the diving equipment market.
 To the casual observer, the range appears wildly diverse.
 However, there are actually two primary ‘schools’ of sidemount design heritage.
 These schools were shaped and refined by the environmental conditions and needs of the first pioneers of sidemount diving.

-The sidemount concept migrated to the cave diving communities in Florida and Mexico.
-These communities developed into two distinct schools of sidemount design; based on their buoyancy requirements, cylinder characteristics (steel versus aluminium) and regional diving preferences.
+The sidemount diving concept migrated to the cave diving communities in Florida and Mexico.
+These communities developed into two distinct schools of sidemount system design; based on their buoyancy requirements, cylinder characteristics (steel versus aluminium) and regional diving preferences.

 Click here to read more about Sidemount Diving History